hartwigmedical/hmftools/isofox/README.md

     -threads 10
 ```

+To produce a filtered fusion file, additionally pass in the following (TBC):

 ### Generating Transcript Expression and GC Ratio Cached Files
 To generate the cached transcript expression file, use the function EXPECTED_TRANS_COUNTS, passing in the same fragment length values used for normal transcript expression.